drm317/ZXSpectrumBasicDevEnvTemplate/README.md

 # ZX Spectrum Development Environment Template

-A VS Code devcontainer template for ZX Spectrum programming using Boriel Basic compiler and Z80 assembly tools, optimized for Apple Silicon Mac hosts.
+A VS Code devcontainer template for ZX Spectrum programming using the Boriel Basic compiler and the Z80 SjASMPlus assembler.

 ## Features